Lumiwealth/lumibot/README.md

 If you want to contribute to Lumibot, you can check how to get started below.
 We are always looking for contributors to help us out!

+Here's a video to help you get started with contributing to Lumibot: [Contributing to Lumibot](https://youtu.be/Huz6VxqafZs)

 **Steps to contribute:**

 1. Clone the repository to your local machine